New 2021 Mercedes EQA electric SUV on sale in the UK with 263-mile range

 The GLA’s platform has been extensively strengthened to support the additional weight of the battery pack.
 The firm’s engineers added new cross members and a protective guard for the front of the battery pack to prevent it from being punctured in the event of an accident.

 In an effort to squeeze the maximum possible range out of the car’s battery pack, Mercedes’s engineers have paid particular attention to the EQA’s shape.
 The sharper lines of the GLA and A-Class have been softened and the crossover’s frontal area has been made as smooth as possible in an effort to make the EQA cut through the air cleanly.
 The underside of the car is also completely enclosed by an undertray, resulting in a drag coefficient of just 0.28Cd.

 This design theme will continue over a range of future EQ models, including the upcoming seven-seat EQB SUV and the EQS saloon.
 Mercedes’s design chief, Gordon Wagner, commented: “The EQ brand obviously needs a purpose-made language.
 We showed that with the EQS concept car.

 “That shows our language and, when it comes to EQA and EQB, of course, they will share that language and they will share a family resemblance within EQ.
 They will carry the EQ form identity with a similar face and integration of the grille and headlights we have shown on many cars already.”

 Futuristic looks and clever aerodynamics aside, though, there are still some noticeable links to the rest of the brand’s production vehicles.
 Like the EQC, it features a pair of slimline LED headlamps and a similarly shaped blanked off radiator grille.
-Buyers also get a familiar set of five-spoke 18-inch alloy wheels as standard.

 What do you make of the new Mercedes EQA?
 Let us know in the comments section below…